ninaqy/PUGeo/README.md

 # PUGeo-Net: A Geometry-centric Network for 3D Point Cloud Upsampling
-This is the official Tensorflow implementation for paper: https://arxiv.org/abs/2002.10277
+This is the official Tensorflow implementation for paper: https://arxiv.org/abs/2002.10277 The PyTorch version can be found in: https://github.com/rsy6318/PUGeoNet_pytorch

 ### Environment setting
 The code is implemented with CUDA=10.0, tensorflow=1.14, python=2.7.
 Other settings should also be ok.